 There are two main rules that underlie whether your item will obtain originating product status.
 It must either be "produced in its entirety" or "sufficiently processed or refined" within a free trade area.

-Your item will be an originating product if it is produced in its entirety within the free trade area.
+Your item will be an originating product if it is wholly obtained within the free trade area.
 This typically applies to goods such as animals, plants, fish and minerals.
 The free trade agreements cover such goods to a limited extent.

-This rule applies to products that are processed or refined in some way.
+This rule applies to products that are worked or processed in some way.
 The question in such cases is whether your item is processed enough to be considered as originating in the county where the processing takes place.